Outlander (book series): Novels

+In May 2025, Gabaldon said on social media that the tenth novel, which she has suggested could be the final one in the series, would be titled A Blessing for a Warrior Going Out.

 Audiobooks

-The Outlander series has been released in unabridged (read by Davina Porter), and abridged audiobooks (read by Geraldine James).
+The Outlander series has been released in both unabridged (read by Davina Porter) and abridged audiobooks (read by Geraldine James).
 Several of the Lord John books have been released in audiobook form, read by Jeff Woodman.